-System Status Email Configuration Battery Status This page allows the configu ration of the UPS Email settings.
-Battery Test Note: Fields are currently lim ited to 22 characters with 32 for Email Addr Manual Test Contact: "Who to Contact in an Alarm Condition" Location: "The Location of the UPS" Port Options • SMTP Server: Typicall y in the form "xxx.xxx.com" E-Mail Configuration To: Typically in the for Enter the settings below: m "xxx@xxx.com" E-mail Test Contact: BTRM contact Network Configuration Location: BTRM location DNP3 Modbus Configuration User name: Password: Port: 25 SNMP Configuration Server Addr: smtp.xxx.com SNMP MIB File Email Auur: emanexx.com Help Save About L
+vertuev

+BTRM30

+System Status Email Configuration

+Battery Status This page allows the configuration of the UPS Email settings.

+Battery Test Note: Fields are currently limited to 22 characters with 32 for Email Addr

+Manual Test Contact: "Who to Contact in an Alarm Condition" Location: "The Location of the UPS"

+Port Options SMTP Server: Typically in the form "xxx.xxx.com"

+E-Mail Configuration • To: Typically in the form "xxx@xxx.com" Enter the settings below:

+E-mail Test Contact: BTRM 213

+Network Configuration Location: 730 Northern

+DNP3 Modbus Configuration Port: 250

+SNMP Configuration Password:

+SNMP MIB File Email Addr: email@xxx.com

+Help

+Authorization Save

+About

-7.5.1.
-Contact and Location
+9.3.1 Contact and Location

 While these text strings that are included with outgoing email and SNMP notifications to aid in identifying the site location and manager, they can be used for any purpose.
 Contact: Enter the name of the contact person responsible for the site.
-Location: Enter a short description of the site location the BTRM is monitoring The following information should be obtained from your Network Administrator to setup the SMTP server.
+Location: Enter a short description of the site location the BTRM is monitoring

+The following information should be obtained from your Network Administrator to setup the SMTP server.

-7.5.2.
-Port
+9.3.2 Port

 Enter the Port number the SMTP server uses, select SSL if it uses Secure Socket Layer.
 Normally this port is 25.
-For secure servers other port numbers are typically used such as Secure SMTP (SSMTP) - port 465 and Secure IMAP (IMAP4-SSL) - port 585.
+For secure server other port numbers are typically used such as Secure SMTP (SSMTP) - port 465 and Secure IMAP (IMAP4-SSL) - port 585.

-7.5.3.
-User name and Password
+9.3.3 User name and Password

-If you are using your dedicated IP provider's internet service and its email server you will likely leave these two items blank.
+If you are using your dedicated IP provider's internet service and its email server, you will likely leave these two items blank.
 If you are on a public network, most likely you will need to access a secure server using SSL.
-In this case the user name and password will likely be required.
+In this case the username and password will likely be required.

+9.3.4 Server Address

-- 7.5.4.
-Server Address This is the IP address or IP name of your outgoing email server.
-For example Gmail's server is smtp.gmail.com - 7.5.5.
-Destination Email Address The BTRM will send the email notifications to this email address.
+This is the IP address or IP name of your outgoing email server.
+For example, Gmail's server is smtp.gmail.com

+9.3.5 Destination Email Address

+The BTRM will send the email notifications to this email address.

-7.6.
-Email Test Page
+9.4 Email Test Page